docker/machine/docs/index.md

    there is no IP address already allocated a new IP will be allocated and assigned to the machine.
  - `--openstack-ssh-user`: The username to use for SSH into the machine.
 If not provided `root` will be used.
  - `--openstack-ssh-port`: Customize the SSH port if the SSH server on the machine does not listen on the default port.
+ - `--openstack-insecure`:Explicitly allow openstack driver to perform "insecure" SSL (https) requests.
+The server's certificate will not be verified against any certificate authorities.
+This  option should be used with caution.

 Environment variables: